abdohegazy177/AIWebBuilder/replit.md

 ## Overview

-This is a full-stack chat application built with React and Express that provides an AI-powered conversational interface in Arabic.
+WORM is a full-stack AI chat application built with React and Express that provides an advanced conversational interface in Arabic with a magical and futuristic design.
 The application integrates with OpenAI's GPT-4o model to deliver intelligent responses while maintaining chat history through session management.
 The interface is designed with Arabic language support and uses a modern, responsive design system built with shadcn/ui components and Tailwind CSS.

 ## User Preferences